 It is not possible to prevent every UTI.
 However, some recommendations that may reduce your risk are:

 Wipe from front to back.

 Wear cotton underwear during the day and, if possible, no underwear at night.

 Only use water to cleanse the vaginal area.
 Use hypo-allergenic soaps (e.g. Dove) and detergents.

-Urinate after having intercourse.
+Urinate before and after having intercourse.